6 B2B Copywriting Blunders Companies Keep On Making

 Unfortunately this one rears its head a lot in all industries, especially when the company is small or working to capacity.
 Try to regularly review all of your current marketing materials to make sure the information is still accurate and up to date.
 That includes your website, your business cards, any flyers or printed handout material, brochures, blogs, videos, podcasts, recurring social media posts – basically any information your brand is putting out there.
 (No pressure!)

-If you do come across a reference to obsolete data or a service you don’t provide anymore, either change it immediately or schedule in a time to remedy it as soon as possible.
-Whether it’s something minor like a single link to a page that’s no longer there, or something major like an industry development that renders some of your older blog posts obsolete; always make the effort to update it – you don’t know who’s going to see it, so put your copy where your mouth is!
+If you do come across a reference to obsolete data or a service you don’t provide anymore, remedy it as soon as possible.
+Whether it’s something minor like a single link to a page that’s no longer there, or something major like an industry development that renders some of your older service benefits obsolete; always make the effort to update things.